 The status quo is not an option

-In response to the massive challenges facing our planet, we are proactively seeking new and better ways of living and learning by pursuing practices around environmental sustainability, deliberative democracy, social justice, wellbeing, and other essential areas of response.
+In response to the massive challenges facing our planet, we are proactively seeking better ways of living and learning by pursuing practices around environmental sustainability, deliberative democracy, social justice, wellbeing, and other essential areas of response.

 At Antioch College, our farm-to-table dining program is an integral piece of how students own their education and learn experientially.
 They are both challenged and empowered to recognize their dietary choices, and to make their own informed decisions.

 It’s clear that food at Antioch is made with care, and that makes it taste that much better.
-Of course food is an big part how comfortable anyone feels in a dorm, but it’s the people more than the food that stand out to me.
+Of course food is a big part how comfortable anyone feels in a dorm, but it’s the people more than the food that stand out to me.
 The people at Antioch Kitchens are wonderful and really help make me feel comfortable and cared for when I’m at school.

 of students are omnivores